ericlewisX/computer_vision_classifier/README.md

 ## Wrap-Up
 ### Solutions
-* Higher Quality Data
-    - e
-* Rolling Datasets
-    - d
+The main solution to this problem of ambiguous augmented images would be to skip the Augmentation Step entirely.

+To do this we need an already balanced dataset.
+Since we'll have to get more images, it would also make sense to update our standards for each image.
+When forming the new more high-quality balanced dataset the best things to keep in mind are:

-* Higher Quality Cameras
+* Higher Quality Data / Cameras
-    - f
+    - The data used is from a 2011 dataset when a camera's picture quality were lackluster in comparison to today's standards.
+Higher quality images will let our model be able to draw out more descriptive qualities.
 * Increased Training Time / Better Computational Power
-    - g
+    - This model was ran under a time constraint with a relatively small dataset.
+In our model we also had to resize the input image to satisfy the time/computational power constraints which limits the amount of information our model can learn.
+With weeeks/months the model we would generate would be a lot more robust.
+The top automobile companies would most probably have weeks/months/years to generate highly robust models based on big-data level datasets.

 ### Conclusion
-This project was more of a proof-of-concept to teach people how their smart cars  differentiate between objects that they see and how it relates to animals' decision-making process.
+This project was more of a proof-of-concept to teach people how their smart cars identify the objects that they see and how it relates to animals' decision-making process.
+With a simple convolutional neural network we were able to achieve a 98% accuracy against the test set.

 ### Future - Steps